 After treatment for oral or oropharyngeal cancer ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

 A common follow-up schedule is every two months for the first year, every four months for the second year, every six months for the third year, and once a year thereafter.
 If recurrent cancer is found, testing and treatment must begin again.
 If surgery or radiation therapy may have affected the person’s thyroid gland, thyroid function tests should be part of follow-up care testing.
 Special dental care may also be needed to manage or avoid long-term dental problems due to the cancer or its treatment.

 People treated for oral and oropharyngeal cancer have a higher risk of developing secondary cancers.
 Researchers are evaluating the benefits of chemotherapy to prevent second cancers from developing, called chemoprevention.

 Rehabilitation is a major part of follow-up care after head and neck cancer treatment.
 People may need physical therapy and speech and swallowing therapy.
 Supportive care to manage symptoms and maintain nutrition during treatment may be recommended.
-Some people may need to learn new ways to eat or to eat foods prepared differently.

-Any treatment for oral and oropharyngeal cancer will make swallowing normal food more difficult.
-It is important for people who have been treated for oral and oropharyngeal cancer to continue to swallow their saliva and any food they can as much as possible, throughout their treatment, to prevent long-term swallowing problems.
+Depending on the size and location of the tumor and the type of cancer treatment selected, the abilities to chew and move the food through the mouth and pharynx to the stomach may be impaired.
+It is important for people who have been treated for oral or oropharyngeal cancer to continue to swallow their saliva and any food they can as much as possible, throughout their treatment, to prevent long-term swallowing problems.
 Special nutritional care and support is often needed during treatment and immediately following treatment while the body’s reaction to the treatment, such as swelling of tissues, subsides.
-Speech pathologists can assist people in regaining their normal functions, which becomes an important part of treatment planning and rehabilitation.
+Some people may need to learn new ways to eat or prepare foods differently.

-Depending on the size and location of the tumor and the type of cancer treatment selected, the abilities to chew and move the food through the mouth and pharynx to the stomach may be impaired.
 If the cancer treatment changes oral structures or limits their movement, speech will become more difficult to understand.
 Pre-treatment evaluation of speech and swallowing abilities is necessary to maximize post-treatment functioning and quality of life.
+Speech pathologists can assist people in regaining their normal functions, which becomes an important part of treatment planning and rehabilitation.